Rogers Communications battle reaches court as rival chairmen claim legitimacy - Up News Info

 Article content

 Rogers shares fell 0.4% on Tuesday, taking the year to date decline to 5%.
-Some analysts have cut the price target, saying the family strife would distract management.
+Some analysts have cut their price targets, saying the family strife would distract management.
 In contrast, shares in rival telecom companies have rallied, with BCE Inc rising 16.2% and Telus gaining 11.4%.

 The Ontario Securities Commission has sought clarification from Edward Rogers about the uncertainty sparked by the row, Globe & Mail newspaper reported on Tuesday.
 OSC declined to comment.

 RCI operates under a unique ownership structure wherein 10 people close to late founder Ted Rogers, including his four children and widow, several longtime family friends and Loretta’s nephew, sit on the Advisory Committee of the Rogers Control Trust.
 The trust owns 97.5% of Class A voting shares in RCI.
-(Reporting by Moira Warburton in Vancouver; Additional reporting by Nichola Saminather; Editing by Matthew Lewis and Stephen Coates)
+(Reporting by Moira Warburton in Vancouver; Additional reporting by Nichola Saminather; Editing by Matthew Lewis, Stephen Coates and Edwina Gibbs)

 Advertisement